Seif-APIs/JavaFileUploader/README.md

 4. And another item.

 Server configuration:
-Markup : 1.
-Create a folder inside your server (www for wamp).
+1. Create a folder inside your server (www for wamp).
 2. Extract scripts.rar archive.
 3. Copy the two php files (upload.php and delete.php) inside the folder you created earlier.
 4. Done.

 Usage: